Don’t Fall For The Growth Trap

 Jeremy Siegel, The Future for Investors

-So, until incentives get better aligned, stay away.
+So, until incentives get better aligned, I’d stay away.

-But if you decide to stick with the dull and the boring, you’ll do fine.
-And oftentimes much better.
-Not because there is anything special with that strategy but because with the dull and the boring, the expectations better match reality.
+But if you decide to stick with the dull and the boring, you’ll likely outearn the hot and the sexy.
+Not because there is anything special about that strategy but because with the dull and the boring, the expectations better match reality.

 Thank you for your time.